uw-dims/dims-swplan/docs/source/introduction.rst

 be used in development, but not working configurations or specific steps for setting up the development environment.

+Dr. Paul Vixie recently published a blog post, `Magical Thinking in Internet Security`_ in which he points out the problem of complexity in implementing security solutions, especially one's designed to detect and respond to computer intrusions (while not being the *source* of intrusions, due to security weaknesses in these complex systems that are not addressed by the limited resources often invested in implementing these systems.
+He starts his conclusion with this statement: "Increased complexity without corresponding increases in understanding would be a net loss to a buyer."
+DIMS products are intended to help shift the equation put forward by Vixie, by helping make a less complex, more transparent, and easier to secure platform than may otherwise be produced by trying to leverage open source security tools from scratch.

+.. _Magical Thinking in Internet Security: https://www.farsightsecurity.com/Blog/20160428-vixie-magicalthinking/

+The products of the DIMS project provide a working and documented model platform (or DevOps infrastructure) that can facilitate the secure integration of open source components that (in and of themselves) are often hard to deploy, and many times so insecurely implemented that they are effectively wide open to the internet.
+This not only solves some of the infrastructure problems alluded to by the Linux Foundation, but also addressing Vixie's example of supporting organizations wanting to use open source security tools in concert to address their trusted information sharing and security operations needs.

 .. _The Core Infrastructure Initiative: https://www.coreinfrastructure.org
 .. _Security of the development environment: https://github.com/linuxfoundation/cii-best-practices-badge/blob/master/doc/security.md#security-of-the-development-environment
 .. _Deployment and operations: https://github.com/linuxfoundation/cii-best-practices-badge/blob/master/doc/security.md#deployment-and-operations